stefaniuk/link-capture-browser-extension/docs/prd.md

 - The extension shall not collect user credentials directly in extension UI or embedded web views.
 - The extension shall send a valid bearer access token in the `Authorization` header for authenticated API requests.
 - The extension shall not embed a client secret or long-lived shared API key in the extension package.
-- If refresh tokens are issued, they shall be rotating, short-lived, revocable, and handled with the least persistent storage practical for the implementation.
+- If refresh tokens are issued, they shall be rotating, bounded in lifetime, revocable, and used to restore the authenticated session across browser restarts.
+- Access tokens shall be stored only in memory or `chrome.storage.session`.
+- Persisted refresh tokens shall be stored only in `chrome.storage.local` for the active environment.
+- The default first-release requested scopes shall be `openid profile link-capture.write`.
+- The default first-release audience shall be `link-capture-api` when the selected environment requires an explicit audience parameter.

 ### FR9.
 Include Capture Metadata